24seconds/orka/README.md

 - [WebRTC data channel: Optimum message size (#5)](http://viblast.com/blog/2015/2/5/webrtc-data-channel-message-size)

-### 🐏 Memory Issue about Transfer Large file: Why does LocalDrop use StreamSaver.js?
+### 🐏 Memory Issue about Transfer Large file: Why does Orka use StreamSaver.js?

 When transferring large file, we need to care about memory in receiver side.
 If we just accumulate chunks in memory, device would be crashed easily.
 I've tested and if you have enough swap space, then accumulated chunks are goes into swap area.
 It's okay for desktop, but not for mobile.